Life After Dave Ramsey’s Baby Step 7

 If early retirement is your game, you could consider an option like Target Date Funds.
 These investment options allow you to pick a specific year for your early retirement, invest consistently through dollar-cost averaging and “set it and forget it”.
 If you’re partnering with a low-cost brokerage partner like Vanguard, you’ll find these investment vehicles have decently low fees which allow you to retire earlier.

-Alternatively, you can create and manage your own portfolio of diversified investments or work directly with a fee-only Certified Financial Planner.
-XY Planning Network has a load of professionals with a variety of specialties available to support you.
+Alternatively, you can create and manage your own portfolio of diversified investments or work directly with an advice-only Certified Financial Planner.
+Nectarine has professionals with a variety of specialties available to support you.

 Small Business